andreaswachs/elixir-algorithms-and-datastructures/README.md

-# Algorithms and Data Structures
+# Elixir Algorithms and Data Structures

 This is a toy project of mine.
 My plan is to implement various algorithms and data structures to become up my skills as an elixir developer.